Why I Bought It: Kurono By Hajime Asaoka Anniversary Green Mori – Good News, It‘s Relatively Affordable; Bad News, It’s Hard To Get

 For more information, please visit www.kuronotokyo.com.

-Case: 37 mm, polished 316L stainless steel case with domed sapphire crystal and screwed-in solid case back; water resistant to 3 ATM
+Case: 37 x 7 mm, polished 316L stainless steel case with domed sapphire crystal and screwed-in solid case back; water resistant to 3 ATM

 Dial: anodized green dial with engraved circular grooves, applied baton indices, printed logos and markings